churchianity/hexyz/README.md

 it is extremely incomplete. the following list of features is either implemented shoddily, or not at all.

-if you want an actual good resource, go to [amit's guide to hexagonal grids](#RESOURCES USED TO DEVELOP THIS LIBRARY, AND FOR WHICH I AM GRATEFUL).
+if you want an actual good resource, go to [RESOURCES USED TO DEVELOP THIS LIBRARY, AND FOR WHICH I AM GRATEFUL](#amit's guide to hexagonal grids).

 ## GETTING STARTED